pavsaund/awesome-learning-fsharp/README.md

 ## Courses
 - [F# Jumpstart](https://www.pluralsight.com/courses/fsharp-jumpstart) - Pluralsight.
 Get started with F#.
 Transform your experience of .NET/Mono development in less than 90 minutes.
 - [F# Fundamentals](https://app.pluralsight.com/library/courses/fsharp-fundamentals) - Pluralsight.
 Learn the fundamentals and the advantopices of .NET's only functional-first programming language.
+- [Introduction to F#](https://learn.decacoder.com/course/uid-01-begin-fsharp) - DecaCoder.
+Free course on the fundamentals of F# and functional programming with quizes and interactive coding exercises.

 ## Deep Dives